-Dr. Pierre Blais (chemist), Dr. Arthur Brawer (rheumatology), Dr. JW Cohen Tervaert (medicine and immunology), Dr. Stephen Edelson (medicine), Dr. Lu-Jean Feng (plastic surgeon), Dr. Ernest Lykissa and Dr. SV Maharaj (analytical chemistry), Dr. Bernard Patten (neurologist), Dr. Bettina Pfleiderer (biomaterials), Dr. David Smalley and Dr. Douglas Shanklin (Immunobiology and Pathobiology), Dr. Yehuda Schoenfeld (medicine and autoimmunity researcher), Dr. Frank Vasey (rheumatology).
+Dr. Pierre Blais (chemist), Dr. Arthur Brawer (rheumatology), Dr. JW Cohen Tervaert (medicine and immunology), Dr. Stephen Edelson (medicine), Dr. Lu-Jean Feng (plastic surgeon), Dr. Ernest Lykissa and Dr. SV Maharaj (analytical chemistry), Dr. Bernard Patten (neurologist), Dr. Bettina Pfleiderer (biomaterials), Dr. David Smalley and Dr. Douglas Shanklin (Immunobiology and Pathobiology), Dr. Yehuda Shoenfeld (medicine and autoimmunity researcher), Dr. Frank Vasey (rheumatology), Dr. Henry Dijkman (pathology), Dr. Eduardo Fleury (radiology).

 Dr. Britta Ostermeyer, Dr. HI Friedman and Dr. ME Jenkins (researchers), Dr. Eric Gershwin (immunology), Dr. MF Hall (pathobiology), Dr. Michael Harbut (medicine), Dr. Terrance Patrick O’Hanlon (molecular and cellular biology), Dr. Oliver James Lawless (internal medicine), Dr. Emmanuel Ojo-Amaize (immunology), Dr. JB Peter (researcher), Dr. MV Stevens (immunobiology), and Dr. BO Shoaib (medicine).
 Other researchers: Dr. LA Love, Dr. S Okada, Dr. G Dick, Dr. VL Young, Dr. FW Miller, DR. RG Guidoin, Dr. J D Marceau, Dr. C Rolland, Dr. D Fleury, Dr. R Ledoux, Dr. SS Teuber, Dr. EJ Bar-Meir, Dr. CE Campbell, Dr. L Garrido, Dr. JO Naim.